How to Strengthen Trust in Your Relationship

 Two types of trust can exist in a relationship

 Secondly, there is unconditional trust.
 This type of trust develops in a relationship over time.
-We feel safe and secure with our partner, and we think that they have our back in both good times and bad.
+We feel safe and secure with our partners, and we think that they have our back in both good times and bad.

 Unconditional trust is the type of trust that can survive minor indiscretions in a relationship.
 If our partner for whom we have unconditional trust acts out of character, we realise that and work to resolve the issue.

-Broken trust occurs when we perceive that something that we have agreed on in our relationship does not happen.
+Broken trust occurs when we perceive that something we have agreed on in our relationship does not happen.

-When we talk about broken trust, many people focus on infidelity, but trust is also broken over time with an accumulation of small things such as not keeping your promises, not taking responsibility, inconsiderate behaviour or constantly missing important events.
+When we talk about broken trust, many people focus on infidelity.
+But trust is also broken over time with an accumulation of small things such as not keeping your promises, not taking responsibility, inconsiderate behaviour or constantly missing important events.

-Over promising and under delivering is one sure way to cause the trust to disintegrate over time.
-Often, we over promise in the hopes of keeping our partner happy.
+Overpromising and under-delivering is one sure way to cause the trust to disintegrate over time.
+Often, we over-promise in the hopes of keeping our partner happy.
 Unfortunately, in the long run, we’re damaging the relationship.
 Better to promise less and deliver more.

-- Keep your promises – under promise and over deliver
+- Keep your promises – under-promise and over-deliver

 - Take responsibility for your choices and actions – avoid blaming other people.
 People tend to trust people who take responsibility.

-- Avoid inconsiderate behaviour – people need to feel that you are there for them before trust can exist
+- Avoid inconsiderate behaviour – people need to feel that you are there for them before trust can exist.

-- Avoid constantly missing important events – attending events that are important to your partner shows them that you are dependable and trustworthy
+- Avoid constantly missing important events – attending events that are important to your partner shows them that you are dependable and trustworthy.

 - Be open and honest – don’t keep secrets from your partner